AZ0228/Commit-Getter/readme.md

 pip install -r requirements.txt
 ```
 populate .env file, here's an example:

+*note: repos and branches are corresponding lists, as in the first repo entry should correspond to the first branch entry, and they must be the same length*
 ```ini
 GITHUB_USERNAME="AZ0228"
 GITHUB_TOKEN="github_pat_sdlfksflkjldfkgjlfk" # not a valid token, should be configured to only be able to see public repos